Anodyine/UCFFoundationExamPrep/README.md

 ## Running Tests With Code Runner Extension

 You can open a test file and click the play button in the upper right corner.
-The settings found in .vscode/settings.json on line 3 will cause Code Runner to compile all C files in the same directory as the current file and run the resulting program.
+The settings found in .vscode/settings.json on line 3 will cause Code Runner to compile all C files inside in the same directory as the current file and run the resulting program.
 A command similar to this is found there:

 ~~~